Create a presentation in Keynote on iPad

-To use a different layout for the first slide, tap the slide in the slide navigator on the left, tap , tap Master, then tap a layout.
+To use a different slide layout for the first slide, tap the slide in the slide navigator on the left, tap , tap Layout, then tap a layout.

-Each slide layout is a master slide you use as a starting point for your content.
+Each slide layout offers a different arrangement of text and images that you use as a starting point for your content.

 Do any of the following to build your presentation: